BME - Biomedical Engineering

 This course is cross listed with ECE and Biology.
 It is designed to be taken by senior undergraduate students and first year graduate students.
 The course contents are multidisciplinary, combining materials from engineering and the biological sciences.
 The course covers an introduction to the fundamentals of non-equilibrium plasmas, low temperature plasma sources, and cell biology.
 This is followed by a detailed discussion of the interaction of low temperature plasma with biological cells, both prokaryotes and eukaryotes.
 Potential applications in medicine such as wound healing, blood coagulation, sterilization, and the killing of various types of cancer cells will be covered.

-This course will present the fundamentals of digital signal processing.
-Topics will include frequency domain analysis of discrete-time linear systems, sampling and reconstruction of signals, the Discrete Fourier Transform (DFT) and Fast Fourier Transform (FFT), and digital filter design and implementations.
+This course covers fundamentals of digital signal processing.
+Topics include frequency domain analysis of discrete-time signals and linear systems, sampling and reconstruction of signals, the Discrete Fourier Transform (DFT) and Fast Fourier Transform (FFT), and digital filter design and implementations.
 Practical applications and examples will be discussed.
 Problem solving using MATLAB is required.
 Cross-listed with ECE 612.

 This course will be offered as needed, depending upon the need to introduce special subjects to target specific areas of master's-level specializations in biomedical engineering.